KatieB5/shopping-cart-kata/README.md

 ### Test folder and files

-Contains testing files for products, offerCalculator and checkout files.
+Contains testing files for products, productFunctions, offers, offerFunctions and checkout files.

 1. To run all test files: From the shopping-cart-kata folder, run `npm t`
 2. To run an individual test file: `npm t __tests__/nameOfFileYouWantToTest.js`